To qualify for state nomination you must meet all nomination requirements relevant to your situation and occupation.

 10. Currently working in South Australia

 Access to additional occupations is available if you are currently living and working in South Australia in your nominated or closely related occupation and have been for 6 months or more in a country region of South Australia or 12 months or more in Greater Adelaide.
-You must be working for a minimum of 20 hours per week.
+You must be working for a minimum of 40 hours per fortnight.
 Refer to currently working in South Australia to see if you can access more occupations.

 11. Chain Migration-family member in South Australia